-We generate revenue primarily from the sale of subscriptions, which accounted for 82%, 86% and 86% of our total revenue in the fiscal years ended April 30, 2022, 2021 and 2020, respectively.
+We generate revenue primarily from the sale of software subscriptions, which accounted for 86%, 82% and 86% of our total revenue in the fiscal years ended April 30, 2023, 2022 and 2021, respectively.
 Our cloud-native software offerings allow us to manage, update, and monitor the software regardless of whether the software is deployed in our public cloud environment, in our customers' self-managed private or public cloud environments, or in a hybrid environment.
 Our subscription contracts are generally non-cancellable and non-refundable.